310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% bubble Midori sad %}
 <th>(But man… I’m seriously so tired…)</th>

-<th>(I don’t even *like* wild parties in the first place… and I still got forced into playing a bunch of matches…)</th>
+<th>(I don’t even like wild parties in the first place… and I *still* got forced into playing a bunch of matches…)</th>

-<th>(Basketball is, well… I mean, it’s kinda starting to be fun for me, but… I prefer not to have to move around so much…)</th>
+<th>(Basketball is, well… I mean, it’s kinda starting to be fun for me, but… I prefer not to move around so much…)</th>

 <th>(It’s tiring… I feel exhausted just watching people play…)</th>
 {% endbubble %}